 Many people these days take a prescription for something.
 There seems to be a drug from everything from insomnia to panic attacks.
 Some of these medications are needed so the person can function in life.
 But some don’t need the prescription and use the drugs recreationally.
-No matter if you take drugs recreationally or as prescribed, if taken for too long, there is a good chance you eventually become dependent on them and end up addicted.
-One of those drugs is Xanax, which can actually worsen your panic attacks once you come off it, so a safe medical drug detox process is very important.
+Whether you take drugs recreationally or as prescribed, if taken for too long, there is a good chance you eventually become dependent on them and end up addicted.
+One of those drugs is Xanax, which can worsen your panic attacks once you come off it, so a safe medical drug detox process is critical.

 What is Xanax?

-One very popular drug that is unfortunately pretty easy to get prescribed is Xanax, which is a brand name for alprazolam.
-Xanax is a powerful benzodiazepine or benzo that is only recommended for use for up to six weeks.
+Unfortunately, one prevalent drug that is pretty easy to get prescribed is Xanax, a brand name for alprazolam.
+Xanax is a potent benzodiazepine or benzo that is only recommended for use for up to six weeks.
 This drug usually is for those who suffer from anxiety and get relief when used as prescribed.
-It has also been reported from the Drug Abuse Warning Network (DAWN) reported that close to 10% of all emergency department visits related to the abuse of pharmaceuticals involved the benzodiazepine, or benzo, alprazolam.
+It has also been reported from the Drug Abuse Warning Network (DAWN) said that close to 10% of all emergency department visits related to the abuse of pharmaceuticals involved the benzodiazepine, or benzo, alprazolam.